389ds/389ds.github.io/docs/389ds/design/filter-syntax-verification.md

     nsslapd-verify-filter-schema: [off,warn,strict]

-Where "warn" behaved as "warn-strict".
+Where "warn" behaved as "process-safe".